Providence (Agents of S.H.I.E.L.D.): Casting

 In March 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
-It was also revealed that the guest cast for the episode would include Bill Paxton as Agent John Garrett, David Conrad as Ian Quinn, Ruth Negga as Raina, B. J. Britt as Agent Antoine Triplett, Adrian Pasdar as Col. Glenn Talbot, Patton Oswalt as Eric Koenig, Patrick Brennan as Marcus Daniels, Rich Paul as Agent #1, Bayardo De Murguia as Agent #2, Jeffrey Muller as Agent Kaminsky, Alysha Del Valle as ABC reporter and Ramon Hilario as barber.
+It was also revealed that the guest cast for the episode would include Bill Paxton as Agent John Garrett, David Conrad as Ian Quinn, Ruth Negga as Raina, B. J. Britt as Agent Antoine Triplett, Adrian Pasdar as colonel Glenn Talbot, Patton Oswalt as Eric Koenig, Patrick Brennan as Marcus Daniels, Rich Paul as Agent #1, Bayardo De Murguia as Agent #2, Jeffrey Muller as Agent Kaminsky, Alysha Del Valle as ABC reporter and Ramon Hilario as barber.
 Paul, De Murguia, Muller, Del Valle, and Hilario did not receive guest star credit in the episode.
 Paxton, Conrad, Negga, and Britt reprise their roles from earlier in the series.

 Filming and design

-Filming occurred from February 11 to February 20, 2014.
+Filming occurred from February 11 to 20, 2014.
 The set for Garret's Cuba hideout was designed to look like "a long-forgotten nightclub or an abandoned speakeasy".